HaikoNuding/annax_theme/MODIFY_ANNAX_THEME.rst

 .. note::

-    The static folder contains the final static files.
+    The static folder contains the static files for